sumit-haswar/py_prep/README.md

 5. Big O Notations (ref-material no. 3 or 5)

 For people with Computer Science background or even a few years of programming experience this should be a good refresher.
-Its just to get your hands a little dirty, to get re-introduced.
+It's just to get your hands a little dirty, to get re-introduced.
 Also for the go-getters I highly recommend no. 4, as stated on the web-page it is one of the neatest pointer/recursion problems you will ever see.
 It is an advanced problem that uses linked lists, binary trees, and recursion.